What is Japanese Tanegashima Gun (hinawajū)?

 The principle behind the matchlock gun and modern guns is the same: they fire metal bullets using the explosive force of gunpowder.
 In the barrel, a screw called a breech plug is fitted at the bottom, and the gunpowder and bullet are set inside.
 The part where the gunpowder is filled is called the chamber, which is connected to the pan outside the barrel.
 Priming powder is placed in the pan, and the fire on the matchcord is introduced, igniting the priming powder, which in turn ignites the gunpowder in the chamber.
 The gunpowder explodes in the chamber, and this force propels the bullet.

-How to Use the Matchlock Gun
+How to Use the Tanegashima Gun

 Ignite the matchcord: Light the matchcord so that it can be fired at any time.
 In some cases, multiple cords would be lit.